We teach about climate change and sustainable development

 Helping schools to understand climate change

 A Rocha is helping young people in many countries to get to grips with climate change.
 In Portugal, for example, it’s part of the 8th grade national science curriculum, so when students visit the A Rocha study centre they not only learn about renewable energy, but see migrating birds in the hand, and discover how these warblers, thrushes and chats can be affected.
 A Rocha Portugal has also been training science teachers locally and internationally: in 2015 a group from Finland, Romania, Estonia, Netherlands and Portugal came specifically to learn about climate change.
 They discovered the relevance of A Rocha Portugal’s long-term butterfly and moth monitoring, which can indicate changes in flight periods, as well as the distribution of species.
-In Brazil, the team recently launched an introductory booklet in schools on environmental issues like climate change specifically written for youth.

 Sustainable energy for homes and schools